Vasili Pukirev

 The Unequal Marriage (1863).
 The figure on the far right is Pukirev.

 Vasili Vladimirovich Pukirev (Russian: Василий Владимирович Пукирев; 13 December [O.S.
 1 December] 1832 – 13 June [O.S.
-1 June] 1890) was a Russian genre painter in the Realistic style.
+1 June] 1890) was a Russian painter in the Realist style, active in Moscow during Tsars Alexander II and Alexander III's reigns, best known for his genre pictures.

 Biography

 He was born to a peasant family and was originally apprenticed to an icon painter in Mogilev.
 By sheer luck, he was able to enroll at the Moscow School of Painting, Sculpture and Architecture (MSPSA), where he studied from 1847 to 1858 under the direction of Sergey Zaryanko and Apollon Mokritsky.
 After 1850, he was certified to serve as an art teacher in the public schools.
 In 1855 he was awarded the title of "Artist" and, in 1858, became a "Free Artist".

 In 1860, he became an "Academician" for history and portrait painting.
 He settled in an apartment near the MSPSA and taught there through 1873.
 In 1862 and 1864, he was able to travel abroad to "view art galleries" under the sponsorship of the Moscow Society of Art Lovers.
 In 1869, he collaborated with Alexei Savrasov to prepare a drawing course for use in the public schools.
 In addition to his paintings, he created icons and illustrations for the works of Gogol and Turgenev.

 Four years later, he was forced to give up teaching due to poor health.
 In 1879, his fellow artists got together to provide him with a modest pension, but he died in poverty and nearly forgotten in 1890.